-- contributes forces on company level and Joint Medical Team to Afghanistan under the ISAF command and control. - contributes forces on company level to Multinational Force Iraq.
+- contributes forces on company level and Joint Medical Team to Afghanistan under the ISAF command and control.

 The restructure of the Albanian Armed Forces foresees a strong support in the fight against terrorism, this in cooperation with the Ministry of Interior and other institutions.